 Financing A New Company By Factoring Invoices

-Factoring companies consider the credit worthiness of a business’s clients because that is who they will be collecting from.
+Factoring companies consider the credit worthiness of a business’ clients because that is who they will be collecting from.
 They are not as concerned about the credit history of the company selling the invoices.

 A business can sell as many or as few invoices as they like.

 Factoring allows for a quick cash infusion: Imagine if your company needed money in 8-10 days.
-The likelihood of your business being able to secure a new bank loan in this period of time would be small.
+The likelihood of your business being able to secure a new bank loan in this period would be small.
 In fact, it would probably never happen.
 However, getting cash in this amount of time may be possible with factoring.
-Factoring can help your business get the cash it needs in as little as 48 hours.
+Factoring can help your business get the money it needs in as little as 48 hours.
 It is much easier and requires far less work than attempts of securing bank financing.